Climate and Average Weather Year Round in Kelowna Canada

-In Kelowna, the summers are warm, the winters are freezing, and it is dry and partly cloudy year round.
+In Kelowna, the summers are warm and dry, the winters are freezing and snowy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 23°F to 85°F and is rarely below 7°F or above 94°F.

 Based on the tourism score, the best time of year to visit Kelowna for warm-weather activities is from early July to mid August.

-The hot season lasts for 3.0 months, from June 10 to September 8, with an average daily high temperature above 75°F. The hottest day of the year is August 1, with an average high of 85°F and low of 56°F.
+The hot season lasts for 3.0 months, from June 10 to September 8, with an average daily high temperature above 75°F. The hottest month of the year in Kelowna is July, with an average high of 83°F and low of 55°F.

-The cold season lasts for 3.3 months, from November 15 to February 25, with an average daily high temperature below 43°F. The coldest day of the year is December 31, with an average low of 23°F and high of 32°F.
+The cold season lasts for 3.3 months, from November 15 to February 25, with an average daily high temperature below 43°F. The coldest month of the year in Kelowna is December, with an average low of 24°F and high of 34°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Kelowna, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.